 By: Juliana Medeiros

 What can we do to create more equitable and inclusive STEM educational systems?
-This year, the Scientist Lecture Series is featuring speakers that have successfully run boots-on-the-ground institutional diversity initiatives.
+This year, the Scientist Lecture Series has featured speakers that have successfully run boots-on-the-ground institutional diversity initiatives.
 These leaders have strong records of advocacy and are employing innovative ideas to build anti-racist/anti-sexist programs, truly they are changing the system in support of a more diverse STEM workforce.

 Juliana S. Medeiros, PhD